particle-iot/docs/src/content/tutorials/device-cloud/console.md

 **Tracking an item - battery only**

   - Movement: Medium
-  - Minimum Interval: 900 seconds (15 minutes)
+  - Maximum location update frequency: 900 seconds (15 minutes)
-  - Maximum Interval: 28800 seconds (8 hours)
+  - Minimum location update frequency: 28800 seconds (8 hours)
   - Sleep: enabled

   If the item is moving, the location will be published every 15 minutes, otherwise the device will be in sleep mode to conserve battery power.
 It will also update location every 8 hours even when not moving.
+More sleep-related examples can be found in the [Tracker Sleep Tutorial](/tutorials/asset-tracking/tracker-sleep/#common-scenarios).

-- **Periodically sending information**
+**Periodically sending information**

-  - Maximum Interval: 120 seconds (2 minutes)
+  - Maximum location update frequency: 120 seconds (2 minutes)
+  - Minimum location update frequency: 120 seconds (2 minutes)
   - Sleep: disabled

   If you have additional sensors that you are monitoring, and you want to continuously send samples at set time intervals, just set the maximum.